Sunday, December 31, 2017

 Blue Label Pizza & Wine, in honour of "pepe"

 We got ourselves the pie In Honour of "Pepe".
 If you didn't know, Frank Pepe founded his pizzeria Frank Pepe Pizzeria Napoletana in 1925 and made famous his white clam pies with coal oven crusts which are still around today.
-I'm assuming it's that Pepe even with those quote marks.
+I'm assuming it's that Pepe.

 With the cheese, bacon and (maddening whispers saying) clam juice, there was quite a bit of salt.
 Fine for those days where one would grab a little pizza to go with beers.
 But not so much for nights when you’re just looking for a pizza dinner.
 I’m not getting much of flavour nor texture from the clams.
 Just mostly cheese and bacon and some garlic.
 Sorry Pepe.
 This tribute didn’t quite do you justice.